 Ensure You Get Valid Consent

 You need to get permission from users before collecting personal information via your mobile app.
 A simple checkbox next to an "I Agree" statement that users can tap is an easy way to satisfy this requirement.
 Or, an "Agree" or "Accept" button will work as well, as seen here:

 If you allow user-generated content, you need to provide a method for users to report and block offensive, abusive content that violates your terms.

-Adding a menu with an option to report and block a post and a user is the standard way to satisfy this requirement.
+Adding a menu with an option to report and block a post and a user is the standard way to satisfy this requirement, as seen here:

 You can submit an appeal directly by signing into your Apple Developer account.